Toulouse790/MyFitHeroV4/README.md

 ---

-## 🇺🇸 Why MyFitHero V4 is the #1 Choice for American Users
+## 🇺🇸 Why MyFitHero V4 is Unique

-- **Native imperial units** everywhere (lbs, ft/in, fl oz, °F) – no more conversions!
+- **The only fitness onboarding 100% US-native**: All flows, units, and terminology are American by default (lbs, ft/in, fl oz, °F).
-- **US-centric onboarding**: American sports, nutrition, and terminology by default
+- **Covers every pillar of well-being**: Sport, nutrition, sleep, hydration, mental health, and social – all in one unified, intelligent journey.
-- **Cultural adaptation**: US fitness language, quick actions with common US measurements, and American-style dashboards
+- **Conversational AI onboarding**: Personalized, adaptive, and fun – no more boring forms.
-- **Automatic locale detection**: US users get the right experience instantly
+- **Cultural adaptation**: US sports, food, and lifestyle at the core.
-- **Compliant & secure**: GDPR/CCPA ready, local storage, and privacy by design
+- **Scalable & international**: Modular architecture, ready for global expansion.

 ---